Warm weather is here in Canada and other parts of the world, hopefully for a few months.

 Final Thoughts

-We house sit a lot and even though we don’t have control over such things as alarms and lighting, we can certainly make sure doors and windows are closed and locked, for example.
-Sometimes we entertain friends in the backyard and can follow some of these tips.
+We house sit and travel a lot and even though we don’t have control over such things as alarms and lighting, we can certainly make sure doors and windows are closed and locked, for example.
+Sometimes we entertain friends in the backyard and can follow some of these tips to prevent break-ins.

 What do you think of these tips?
-Is there anything else you would add?
+How do you secure your place to prevent break-ins?
 Have you ever been robbed while entertaining in your backyard?